layumi/reler-lab.github.io-2/_people/aming_wu.md

 <i class="fa fa-envelope-o"></i> `zhunzhong007@gmail.com`

-Aming Wu is currently a visiting student at University of Technology Sydney under the supervision of Prof. Yi Yang.
+Aming Wu is currently a visiting student at University of Technology Sydney from Tianjin University.